BeshoyEhab/Linux-Game/README.md

 ## Issues
 - missing tests for commands
-- the story of each command to make it more fun to user
+- the story for each command to make it more fun to user
 - how to use for each command that will add to the cheat sheet